-Why is this relevant to you and your stage play, you might ask?
+Why is this relevant to you and your stage plays, you might ask?
 Because fundamentally theatre hasn’t changed – you still have actors, an audience, and a performance space.

 These three elements are the essence of theatre.
 Of course, now there are some extra technical advances that allow us to mystify the audience with special effects, light a scene for a specific mood and use sound effects to create that which isn’t really there.

-But before we get there, you must learn how to start at the creative, all-encompassing origin point: writing a stage play.
+But before we get there, you must learn how to start at the creative, all-encompassing origin point: writing stage plays.

 Celtx script editor is the ultimate tool for playwrights looking to take their writing to the next level.
-With its powerful and intuitive interface, you can easily format and organize your scripts, collaborate with other writers, and even visualize your scenes with shot lists and storyboards.
+With its powerful and intuitive interface, you can easily format and organize your scripts, collaborate with other writers, and even visualize your scenes with shot lists and storyboards (free storyboard template here).
 Plus, with its cloud-based platform, you can access your scripts from anywhere, making it the perfect tool for writers on the go.

 Preparing to Write a Stage Play